AMWA-TV/is-11/docs/Overview.md

 ### Input

 An Input is a unit consuming media data for providing it to Sender(s).
 Input may present metadata about media consuming capabilities to its upstream counterpart.
-Input is a resource and based on [Resource Core JSON Schema][Resource-Core-Schema].
+Each Input is a resource and based on [Resource Core JSON Schema][Resource-Core-Schema].

 ### Output

 An Output is a unit producing media data provided by Receiver(s).
 Output may hold metadata about the media consuming capabilities from its downstream counterpart.
-Output is a resource and based on [Resource Core JSON Schema][Resource-Core-Schema].
+Each Output is a resource and based on [Resource Core JSON Schema][Resource-Core-Schema].

 ## API Structure

-The API provides a mechanism to get information about Inputs associated with Senders and Outpus associated with Receivers and to constrain Sender from sending Flow not supported by its subscribers.
+The API provides a mechanism to get information about Inputs associated with Senders and Outputs associated with Receivers and to constrain a Sender from sending a Flow not supported by its subscribers.

 The API is divided into the following parts:

 ### Senders

-Each Sender has `inputs` resource, which lists identifiers of all Inputs associated with this Sender, `constraints` base resource in charge of restrictions for the Flow associated with this Sender and `status` resource showing Sender's state in terms of IS-11.
+Each Sender has an `inputs` resource, which lists identifiers of all Inputs associated with this Sender, a `constraints` base resource in charge of restrictions for the Flow associated with this Sender and a `status` resource showing the Sender's state in terms of IS-11.

 #### Constraints

-There is `active` resource which holds Active Constraints and `supported` resource which lists all the Parameter Constraints supported by this Sender.
+There is an `active` resource which holds Active Constraints and a `supported` resource which lists all the Constraint Sets supported by this Sender.

 ### Receivers

-Each Receiver has `outputs` resource, which lists identifiers of all Outputs associated with this Receiver,  and `status` resource showing Receiver's state in terms of IS-11.
+Each Receiver has an `outputs` resource, which lists identifiers of all Outputs associated with this Receiver, and a `status` resource showing the Receiver's state in terms of IS-11.

 ### Inputs

-Each Input has `properties` resource, which has metadata about this Input, and `edid` resource, which may hold EDIDs associated with this Input.
+Each Input has a `properties` resource, which has metadata about this Input, and an `edid` resource, which may hold EDIDs associated with this Input.

 #### EDID

-There is `base` resource which holds Base EDID used by Input as basis for creating Effective EDID. `effective` resource holds Effective EDID presented to an upstream counterpart of this Input.
+There is a `base` resource which holds Base EDID used by the Input as the basis for creating the Effective EDID.
+The `effective` resource holds the Effective EDID presented to an upstream counterpart of this Input.

 ### Outputs